Infinite Regress (Star Trek: Voyager): Reception

 In 2012, Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.

-In the book Star Trek: The Human Frontier they noted this episode as example of exploring a mental illness on the show, in this case multiple personality disorder.

 In 2021, Comic Book Resources highlighted "Infinite Regress" for Seven of Nine (Jeri Ryan) noting it was one of the "fascinating Borg-centric entries" along with "Dark Frontier" in season 5.

+In 2022, SyFy Wire included "Infinite Regress" as one of the 12 "essential" Seven of Nine episodes in the franchise.